-Net other expense (income) for Q1 2016 was \$570 and consisted of foreign exchange (gains) losses on the translation of United States dollar revenue into Euros and the revaluation of interest bearing long-term debt and non-interest bearing trade payables denominated in United States dollars.
-This compared to net other (income) expense of \$112 in Q1 2015.
-In addition, during Q1 2015 the Company realized a gain of \$38 o the disposal of assets compared to \$nil during Q1 2016.
+Net other expense (income) for Q4 2015 was \$1,163 and consisted of (i) foreign exchange (gains) losses on the translation of United States dollar revenue into Euros and the revaluation of interest bearing longterm debt and non-interest bearing trade payables denominated in United States dollars.
+This compared to net other (income) expense of \$433 in Q4 2014.

-Interest expense increased by \$253 as a direct result of the increase in long term debt and convertible debentures outstanding when compared to Q1 2015.
+Interest expense increased by \$422 as a direct result of the increase in long term debt and convertible debentures outstanding when compared to Q4 2014.